johngodlee/geotaster_git_workshop/index.md

 git commit
 ```

 This will trigger a text editor to open where you can write a short message describing what has changed in this commit.
 In this instance I might write something like `Created notes.txt, empty`.
 Then save and exit the editor and the commit will be processed.
 This commit is now a snapshot that you can return to at any time in the future.

+Note: if the text editor that is opened is "Vim" you might wonder why nothing is appearing when you type.
+Press `i` to enter "insert" mode, then do all your typing, then press `<Esc>` to exit insert mode.
+To save and quit type `:wq`.

-Add a few more commits by changing the contents of `notes.txt` and adding creating some files called `example.txt` and `example.sh`.
-Fill example.txt with whatever you like, and fill `example.sh` with the following:
+Add a few more commits by changing the contents of `notes.txt` and adding creating some files called `example.txt` and `example.sh` using the `touch` method I mentioned above.
+Fill `example.txt` with whatever you like, and fill `example.sh` with the following:

 ```shell
 #!/bin/bash